 For a change, the people of Cornwall will gladly welcome the revenue.

-I’ve seen, in a winter-rimed mirror, the care-worn face, beset by the wind,
+I’ve seen, in a winter-rimed mirror, the care-worn face, beset by the wind:

-Of England’s most westerly driver writing rhyme on his own at Land’s End.
+The country’s most westerly driver writing rhyme on his own at Land’s End.

 © gray lightfoot